This is my ninth ACC Basketball Preview for Hubpages. My degree is in literature and education and I've always enjoyed ACC basketball.

 2020-2021: 13-11, 9-9 in the ACC (10th)

 As we all probably should have expected, the teams most dependent on freshmen (Duke, North Carolina, and Kentucky) struggled last season without preseason practice time, scrimmages, and games to help acclimate their young players, particularly the guards, and for the most part they never completely caught up.
-That shouldn’t be an issue for the Blue Devils this season.
-They will need to add another ball handler from the portal to replace Goldwire behind Jeremy Roach, but that shouldn’t be an issue for Duke, and even without Goldwire the defense should be more cohesive with more practice as well.
+The Blue Devils will again be young, but that shouldn’t be as much of an issue with a complete offseason.
+Goldwire's loss will hurt offensive efficiency and defensive ball pressure, but Jeremy Roach should be much better in year two and the defense should become more cohesive with more practice time.
 Even without Hurt, the frontcourt should still be among the best in college basketball with Banchero, Griffin, and Mark Williams.
-Mike Krzyzewski will have one of the most talented teams in the country, and he could have a huge advantage against most of the ACC in what currently looks like another down year for the conference overall.
+There could definitely still be growing pains for another young roster, but Mike Krzyzewski will have one of the most talented teams in the country, and the Blue Devils will be much better prepared than they were a season ago.

 Florida State Seminoles